Price-to-Sales Below 1 in Canada: 8.71% CAGR, +3.63% vs TSX Composite Over 25 Years

 2016: the recovery year

-After 2015's -25.51%, the portfolio bounced +45.37% in 2016.
-Oil recovered from its lows, and the beaten-down energy and materials names that dragged the portfolio down snapped back hard.
-The recovery was bigger than the drawdown in percentage terms, which is what kept the long-run CAGR positive.
+After 2015's -25.73%, the portfolio bounced +46.87% in 2016, against the TSX Composite's +19.15%.
+Oil recovered from its lows, and the beaten-down energy and materials names snapped back hard.
+The screen outperformed the local benchmark by 27.7 percentage points that year, which is what kept the long-run CAGR positive.

 This is the pattern with cyclical strategies: if you stayed in through 2015, the 2016 recovery more than compensated.